');

 Many of us live as though nature is something “out there” — a backdrop we occasionally visit on a weekend walk in the woods, or something we catch glimpses of from our windows while rushing through our days.
-But beneath the noise of busyness, there is a quieter rhythm that still pulses within us — the rhythm of the earth, of the seasons, of the moon, of the elements.
+But nature is something much deeper and more deeply connected to us than that.

 You are already part of the great rhythm.
 You always have been.